Our doctors worked with Steve to do everything possible to help him get back to things he loved after his head and neck cancer diagnosis.

 Beginning in July 2010, Kokot performed a series of robotic surgeries using the daVinci® robot to remove Steve’s tonsil, the affected area around it and the lymph nodes in his throat.
 Thankfully, only one other lymph node had been affected and the cancer hadn’t spread further.
 With the help of Kokot and his staff, Steve began to recover.

 “I had a great experience at the hospital.
-The staff made me very comfortable and pain management was great.”
+The staff made me very comfortable and pain management was great,” he said.
 Radiation treatment caused Steve to temporarily lose his sense of taste.
 He also had difficulty opening his mouth and swallowing.
 He worked with a speech therapist and a rehabilitation specialist to improve his muscle strength and began swallowing very soon.

 Faced with a long recovery, Steve was grateful for the unwavering support of his wife, but became withdrawn.
 Kokot and his wife suggested he attend the Head and Neck Surgery Support Group.
 Though not typically something he would try, Steve gave the group a shot.

-“It was a very positive experience; everyone was very open.”
+“It was a very positive experience; everyone was very open,” Steve said.

 Steve says the experience has changed his life.
 “Every day is a good day.
 I couldn’t have asked for a more caring and thoughtful staff, and I can always talk to Dr. Kokot.
-I’m so lucky to end up where I am.”
+I’m so lucky to end up where I am,” he said.

-Visit the Head and Neck Cancer program at the Caruso Department of Otolaryngology – Head and Neck Surgery for more information.
+Visit the Head and Neck Cancer program at the Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery for more information.